rufer7/github-sonarcloud-integration/README.md

 ### Automatic Analysis

 > [!IMPORTANT]
+> With Automatic Analysis for .Net, certain rules for .Net source code are automatically deactivated.
+This includes security rules, all rules that come from outside the Sonar Way quality profile, as well as certain rules from within it.

+> [!NOTE]
 > Automatic analysis is only supported for GitHub repositories.
 If you are using a different version control system, you will need to use a different method to analyze your code.

 1. Follow the docs under [SonarCloud - Getting Started with GitHub](https://docs.sonarsource.com/sonarcloud/getting-started/github/) to setup `SonarCloud` with `GitHub`